stephecw/DFL_LD/README.md

 # DFL_LD
-we use Lagrangian Decomposition for Decision Focused Learning
+We use Lagrangian Decomposition for Decision Focused Learning